npm/rfcs/accepted/0050-exclude-node-modules-from-time-machine.md

 ### Alternative 5 – Advising users to use `tmutil` manually

-Users can already run `tmutil addexclusion -p ~/project/node_modules` themselves.
+Users can already run `tmutil addexclusion ~/project/node_modules` themselves.
 Some tools (e.g. `Finder`'s "Exclude from backups" checkbox) surface this, but the exclusion must be re-applied after `node_modules` is deleted and reinstalled.
 The "sticky exclusion" set by npm persists even across reinstalls because it